hdsr-mid/wiwb_vdsat_examples/README.md

 This project contains some examples for HDSR to get WIWB (neerslag, etc.) and vdSat (bodemvocht till 2024-04-30) data.
 Moreover, it can resample the data (NetCDF) to .csv, to point(s), but also to polygon (aggregation in space).
 - WIWB API is a public API (behind a login) so we request data from the cloud.
-- vdSat data is already stored on HDSR's network drive (and every night updated with most recent data).
+- vdSat data is already stored on HDSR's network drive.
+This data is not updated anymore.
 We use [wiwb] to get the data and optionally resample it to timeseries per point or polygon.

 ### Usage